Zeta invariants of Morse forms: Small and large complexes of Morse forms

 \subsection{Preliminaries on Morse forms}

-Recall that a critical point $p$ of any $h\in C^\infty(M,\R)$ is called \emph{nondegenerate} if $\Hess_ph$ is a non-degenerate symmetric bilinear form on $T_pM$.
-The index of $\Hess_ph$, denoted by $\ind(p)$, is called the \emph{index} of $h$ at $p$.
+Recall that a critical point $p$ of any $h\in C^\infty(M,\R)$ is called \emph{nondegenerate} if the symmetric bilinear form $\Hess_ph$ on $T_pM$ is nondegenerate; then the index of $\Hess_ph$ is denoted by $\ind(p)$.
 By the Morse lemma \cite[Lemma~2.2]{Milnor1963}, this means that